Amplifying The Voice of the People

 Requirements for Class Action Lawsuits

 - There must be a live claim or controversy in dispute, which means that the class representative must have a live claim, at least until the class is certified.

 - The class representative(s) must be members of the proposed class.

 - The class must be defined by objective criteria, which may require the plaintiff to identify an administratively practical method of determining who is in the class.

-- The class must be sufficiently numerous (this typically means 40 members
+- The class must be sufficiently numerous (this typically means 40 members are in the class).

 - Common questions by the class allow for common answers.